 A few days ago, I took a Rapid Transformational Therapy class online.
 During the session, I briefly saw a younger me who told me, “my daddy doesn’t come home after work.
 I don’t think he likes me very much.”

-I’m not sure what I think about RTT or the validity of my experience but I chatted to my mum about it yesterday and she shared a few memories with me that have sparked a fresh understanding of what our relationship was like, particularly at the end.
+I’m not sure what I think about RTT or the validity of my experience but I chatted to my mum about it yesterday and she shared a few memories with me that have sparked a fresh understanding of what my relationship was like with my dad, particularly at the end.

-When I was 15, my dad’s and my relationship deteriorated dramatically.
+When I was 15, our relationship deteriorated dramatically.
 Apparently my mum and I spoke to him about how much he was drinking and he promised he would cut down.
 A few days after that conversation, he arrived at my aunt’s (his sister’s) birthday party several hours late and absolutely hammered.
-The party was in a small space so everyone could see everyone else in the room.
+The party was in a small space where everyone could see everyone else in the room.
 His late arrival and drunken state were obvious to all – no more so than when he came crashing down the stairs on his way back from the loo.
 That was it for me.
 I felt embarrassed and angry and I didn’t talk to him again.